ericlathrop/entity-component-system/README.md

 ## onRemoveComponent(component, callback)

 Registers a callback to be called when `component` is removed from any entity.
-The callback is called with the same arguments that `remove()` received like `callback(id, component)`.
+The callback is called with like `callback(id, component, oldValue)`.

 ## find(search)